VirtualBox

 Do we have a possible timeline for a fix, either a whole new version of VB3 incorporating AMD-friendly technology, or a patch to 3.0.2 ?

-• summary changed from huge IO-APIC/guest SMP overhead with 32 bits guests (AMD-V only) to huge IO-APIC/guest SMP overhead with 32 bits guests (AMD-V only) -> fixed in SVN/3.0.6.
+Summary: huge IO-APIC/guest SMP overhead with 32 bits guests (AMD-V only)huge IO-APIC/guest SMP overhead with 32 bits guests (AMD-V only) -> fixed in SVN/3.0.6

 Fixed in 3.0.6, but only after you've installed the 3.0.6 guest additions.